BlockchainVotingOrganisation/bc_voting/README.md

-# bc_voting is a typo3-extension to organize blockchain voting projects.
-See more: www.blockchain-voting.org.
+# bc_voting is a Typo3 extension to organize blockchain voting projects.
+See more at: www.blockchain-voting.org.